 PREPARING YOUR FULL-LENGTH PAPER

 Papers should be subdivided into sections.
 There should be a Title including addresses & e-mails of the authors, Abstract with key words, Introduction, Objectives, Methodology, Results & Discussion, Conclusion, Acknowledgements if any and only cited references.
 The detailed information is as follows:

 The title of the paper/article must reflect the contents described in the text of that article/paper.
 It should be short, specific and informative including Latin names in italics.

 The name(s) of author(s) along with designation should be clearly typed in title case letters.
 Give the Email ID and mobile no. of the corresponding author.

 INSTITUTION AND ADDRESS

 This matter will come below the name(s) of author(s).
-Name of the Department, followed by the name of the Institution/Organization, where the work reported in the paper was carried out shall come below the name(s) of author(s).
+Name of the Department, followed by the name of the Institution/Organization, e-mail, mobile no., where the work reported in the paper was carried out shall come below the name(s) of author(s).

 Key words indicate the most important materials, operations, or ideas covered in the paper.
 The abstract should be followed by key words restricted to four to six reflecting the focus area of the research paper.

 This section is meant to introduce the subject of the paper.
 Introduction must include: (a) a brief statement of the problem, justifying the need for doing the work or the hypothesis on which the work is based, (b) the finding of others that will be further developed or challenged, and (c) an explanation of the approach to be followed and the objectives of the research described in the paper.
 Flow of information should be maintained to enhance the readability.